jeau/omeka-s-enduser-fr/users.md

 - Researcher: Search and read privileges only.

-## Create a New User
+## Créer un nouvel usager

 To create a new user, select the *Add new user* button in the upper right hand corner of the Users section in the main administrative dashboard.

 On the Add User page, enter the following:
 - *Name* (full name or credit name)